vbmobile/mobile-id-documentation/docs/index.md

      * @param timeout timeout of a request.
      * @param logLevel log level for requests (e.g. Body, Headers).
      * @param apiKey key to authorize communication with Mobile API.
-     * @param publicKey key to use for ciphering/deciphering for secure communications */ data class APIConfig( val baseUrl: URL,
+     * @param publicKey key to use for ciphering/deciphering for secure communications.
+     */
+    data class APIConfig(
+        val baseUrl: URL,